damian buck grilling class menu smoked cheesecake steak smoked wings

 How to read the markings on a propane tank.

-Near the handle, you’ll find a series of stamped markings.
+Near the handle, you will find a series of stamped markings.
 These provide important information about your tank’s origination and capacity rating.
 A date should appear on the handle, near the valve indicating the manufacture date.
 It most often reads in a standard Month-Year format.
 So if your tank was built in June of 2020, it would read “06-20.”
 Then you add 12 years to that date to see if it is expired or not.

 If it is expired, look around the collar some more to see if you see a marking with the same month-year format with an E after it.
 It would look like this “06-20E” This would indicate that the tank was recertified on this date, meaning it is good for 5 years after this date.